/ Rancho Santa Margarita Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury causes a permanent disability, you may be able to receive ongoing financial support under California law.
-These payments are designed to make up for the permanent consequences of your injury on your ability to work.
+If your on-the-job injury results in a lasting condition, you may be entitled to ongoing financial support under California law.
+These benefits are meant to account for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: